 If the municipality determines that the fair value of an investment property under construction is not reliably determinable but expects the fair value of the property to be reliably measurable when construction is complete, it measures that investment property under construction at cost until either its fair value becomes reliably determinable or construction is completed (whichever is earlier).
-If the entity determines that the fair value of an investment property (other than an investment property under construction) is not reliably determinable on a continuing basis, the entity measures that investment property using the cost model (as per the accounting policy on property, plant and equipment).
+If the entity determinable on a continuing basis, the entity measures that investment property under construction) is not reliably determinable on a continuing basis, the entity measures that investment property using the cost model (as per the accounting policy on property, plant and equipment).
 The residual value of the investment property is then assumed to be zero.
-The entity applies the cost model (as per the accounting policy on property, plant and equipment) until disposal of the investment property.
+The entity applies the cost model (as per the accounting policy on property.